project-jarvis-google/jarvis-agent/CONTRIBUTING.md

 ```
 4.  **Documentation:**  Ensure that each method has a proper docstring and follows the project structure.
 Also, make sure to add `__init__.py` file in your agent directory.
 5.  **Test your changes:**
+    1. Run the following command locally and test your changes for new sub agent by prompting
     ```bash
     make dev
     ```